qwarden/chip-8/README.md

 ```

 There is currently one example program attached but I plan on working on
-more in the future including a pong game.
+more in the future including a pong implementation.

-## chex.py
+## hexc.py
-chex.py is a simple python script in the `programs` directory which will convert
+hexc.py (which is short for hex commented) is a simple python script in the `programs`
-an ASCII text file containing hex characters and python style comments into raw
+directory which will convert an ASCII text file containing hex characters and python
-hex bytes.
-This allows for primative editing of chip-8 programs until I get around
+style comments into raw hex bytes.
+This allows for primative editing of chip-8 programs
-to writing an assembler.
+until I get around to writing an assembler.